-Without further qualifying our opinion we draw attention to accounting policies on Property and equipment disclosed on pages 7 to 8 of these financial statements.
+Without further qualifying our opinion we draw attention to accounting policies on Property and equipment disclosed on page 7 of these financial statements.
 Property and equipment used for both the STCU administrative purposes and the projects funded by the STCU, which have useful lives extending beyond the current year, were expensed immediately on acquisition to the statement of revenues and expenditure.
-The management of the Science and Technology Center in Ukraine believes that because of the unusual nature and circumstances of its activities this treatment properly matches the revenues specifically contributed by the Funding Parties with the related expenditure, despite departing from the requirements of International Accounting Standard 16 Property, plant and equipment.
+The management of the Science and Technology Center in Ukraine believe that because of the unusual nature and circumstances of its activities this treatment properly matches the revenues specifically contributed by the Funding Parties with the related expenditure, despite departing from the requirements of International Accounting Standard 16 Property, plant and equipment.

-We also draw attention to section Political and Economic Situation in Ukraine of the summary of significant accounting policies, which describe the significant deterioration in Ukraine's political and economic situation since late November 2013 and the events in Crimea in March 2014, and management's assessment of potential impact of the events in Ukraine on the STCU's operating activities, its ability to continue as a going concern, and the financial statements as at and for the year ended 31 December 2014.
+We also draw attention to section Political and Economic Situation in Ukraine of the summary of significant accounting policies, which describes the significant deterioration in Ukraine's political and economic situation, and management's assessment of potential impact of the events in Ukraine on the STCU's operating activities, its ability to continue as a going concern, and the financial statements as at and for the year ended 31 December 2015.

-KPMG Baltics SIA
+KPMG Baltics SIA Licence No 55

-Armine Movsisjana Member of the Board Riga, Latvia 20 April 2015
+Armine Movsisjana Chairperson of the Board of KPMG Baltics SIA Latvian certified auditor Certificate No 178 Riga, Latvia 28 April 2016